Everything you need to know about track day insurance

 This basis enables you to insure a percentage of the value instead, which is one way to cut track day insurance costs (see below for more cost-cutting tips).

 Things to check when comparing track day insurance policies include:

-- Journeys to and from the track – are they covered?
+Are journeys to and from the track covered?

 How much does track day insurance cost?

-Track day insurance premiums are also affected by any modifications you make to your vehicle; performance enhancements increase the risk of an accident, whilst cosmetic modifications make repairs more expensive.
-However, you must inform your insurer about any such improvements, as failing to do so could invalidate your policy.
+Track day insurance premiums are also affected by any modifications you make to your vehicle.
+Performance enhancements increase the risk of an accident, whilst cosmetic modifications make repairs more expensive.
+However, you must inform your insurer about any such improvements, as failing to do so could invalidate your track day insurance policy.